our digital manufacturing ecosystem

 How to Accelerate Your Engineering Builds (and Ensure You Get Parts That Fit)

-Understanding the mechanical properties of strength vs stiffness vs hardness is foundational in mechanical engineering, yet these properties can often be confused.
+Understanding the mechanical properties of strength vs. stiffness vs. hardness is foundational in mechanical engineering, yet these properties can often be confused.
 These properties are related, but there are very important differences between them:

-For this Hardware Guide article, we're doing a refresh of the fundamentals, looking at some common pitfalls in identifying between mechanical strength vs. stiffness vs hardness, the technical differences between the three, and their relevance in the selection of materials for product development.
+For this article, we’re doing a refresh of the fundamentals, looking at some common pitfalls in identifying between mechanical strength vs. stiffness vs hardness, the technical differences between the three, and their relevance in the selection of materials for product development.

 It can be especially easy to confuse the difference between strength and stiffness.
 If a material is stiff, then it must be strong enough to support a large load, right?
 Therefore, aren’t strength and stiffness the same?
 The answer is a resounding no!
 A material can be strong and elastic, or strong and stiff (See section “Axial Loading on a Straight Member”), but strength and stiffness are two separate qualities.

 Since stiffness and strength are both related to the elastic modulus of a material (Young’s Modulus), it’s easy to look up the value in a material properties reference handbook and determine the strength and/or stiffness of given material.
 The elastic modulus measures the stiffness in a material, but strength is a function of the modulus.
 Both tensile strength and hardness are indicators of a metal’s resistance to plastic deformation.

 The stress-strain curve (Figure 1) above is a good way of graphically demonstrating this.
 The ratio of stress to strain is the elastic modulus—stiffness, but the stress, and only the stress, defines the strength of the material.
 Remember, strength measures how much stress the material can handle before permanent deformation or fracture occurs, whereas the stiffness measures the resistance to elastic deformation.